OPProductivity/anythingllm-pdf-parser-embedder-assistant/README.md

 automation for retrieval-augmented generation (RAG).**

-This Windows-friendly assistant turns one PDF, a selected batch, or a folder of PDFs into clean text files and optionally sends the prepared records to a local AnythingLLM Desktop workspace.
-It is designed for people who want auditable, page-based PDF retrieval instead of losing the source page during document preparation.
+This Windows-friendly assistant turns one PDF, a selected batch, or a folder of PDFs into clean text files split into one or more segments per page and sends the prepared records to the local AnythingLLM Desktop workspace installed on the user's pc.
+It is designed for people who want page-based PDF retrieval or want something that can automatically convert PDFs to TXT and upload directly to AnythingLLM.
+Doing this automatically or in batch mode is faster than manually creating  workspaces and uploading and embedding pdf files.
+Depending on whether you use local ollama embedders, or openrouter embedders via api key, this can be done under half a minute for normal pdfs.

-It supports native-text PDFs, optional OCR and Unstructured extraction, whole documents, whole-page chunks, automatically page-preserved records, and shorter page-local passages.
+It supports parsing native-text PDFs, PDFs that need OCR (using Tesseract) for all pages or a subset of pages, and can also use the Unstructured library for text extraction from tables and more diffidcult documents. whole documents, whole-page chunks, automatically page-preserved records, and shorter page-local passages.
 It can prepare files locally or complete the local AnythingLLM upload-and-embedding workflow.